mhweiner/dom-animate/README.md

 ###### `{function} customPropertyUpdate(el, pos, unit)`

-A custom function to use for updating the element during the keyframe.
+If you are not trying to animate a property on `el.style`, then a custom function to use for updating the element will be required.
 This function takes 3 parameters: it is passed the original `el`, the next `pos`, and whatever `options.unit` was passed.
 See the example above.

 ### `cancel()`